 "It's Halloween, bro."

 Hellbent opens on a happy couple of bros walking through the mythical West Hollywood forest at night.
 They're on a date and ready to go all the way in the front seat of a 1970 Chevy Nova full of balloons.
 Nothing is hotter.
+Nothing.
 Bro #1 leans his head out the window to give bro #2 a better angle.
 Unbeknownst to bro #1, this is the perfect angle to get his head chopped clear off.
-You see, there's a killer on the loose and he's hunting gays...in West Hollywood...on HALLOWEEN!!!
+You see, there's a killer on the loose and he's hunting gays...in West Hollywood...on Halloween.
+This is progress!

 Eddie is a misguided Hot who wants to be a cop for some reason like his dead dad before him but his Sammy Davis Jr. glass-eyeball keeps him tied to a desk job.
 Like Halloween’s Laurie Strode before him, studious and chaste, Hot Eddie partakes in lollipops in favor of having drinks with the boys and spends his time off papering the neighborhood with flyers warning of a killer on the loose (good thing gays don't read more than a couple paragraphs at a time).
 But there is a scratch in Eddie's goody-two-shoes veneer: has a taste for bad boys!

 He sets his sights on Jake, a piece of rough trade he can't seem to stop running into all over town.
 Faster than you can say "Scarecrow and Mrs. King," they are out to solve the mystery and do everything in their power to make it out alive so they can finally hook up.